adamggrim/forecastcmd/README.md

 - `requests`: For making HTTP requests to retrieve forecast data from weather.gov
 - `setuptools`: For building and installing the `forecastcmd` package, and for implementing command-line functionality using entry points

-You can install these dependencies using pip:

-`pip install beautifulsoup4`

-`pip install requests`

-`pip install setuptools`

 ## Example

 This example demonstrates how to retrieve a weather forecast using `forecastcmd`.